BranLiang/gin-playground/README.md

 Database has its own package called db, when db is imported its `Init` function will be called and a database connection will be made.
 You can retrive the database instance which is actually a pointer through `GetDB` method.

+### CLI

+[Cobra](https://github.com/spf13/cobra) is choosen as the tool for building the application commands.
+Reason is simply because I am more familiar with this cli framework.

 ### Prerequisites

 *** You just need docker ***